lenamv/Customer_Classification_C2C_store/README.md

 # Market Segmentation for a French (C2C) Fashion Store

-Market segmentation for a French (C2C) Fashion Store using cluster analysis to achieve more effective customer marketing via personalization.
+Market segmentation for a french (C2C) fashion store using cluster analysis to achieve more effective customer marketing via personalization.

+The goal of the project is to find out a ratio of types of customers to support decision making in customer marketing.

 The data source is 'data.world' portal [https://data.world/jfreex/e-commerce-users-of-a-french-c2c-fashion-store](https://data.world/jfreex/e-commerce-users-of-a-french-c2c-fashion-store).